NeoMedSys/mrsal/README.md

 ### 2 Consume

 Before publishing our first message, lets setup a consumer that will listen to our very important messages.
 If you are using scripts rather than notebooks then it's advisable to run consume and publish separately.
-We are going to need callback functions which is triggered upon receiving the message from the queue we subscribe to.
+We are going to need a callback function which is triggered upon receiving the message from the queue we subscribe to.
+You can use the callback function to activate something in your system.

 ```python